 How to order your prescriptions

-The customer advisor will place your order and arrange for your prescription to be sent to a dispenser of your choice, for example, a dispensing appliance contractor (you may know this as a home delivery company), or a local pharmacy.
+The personal advisor will place your prescription request and arrange for your prescription to be sent to a dispenser of your choice, for example, a dispensing appliance contractor (you may know this as a home delivery company), or a local pharmacy.
 We will ensure all prescriptions are sent to your dispenser within 2 days but often this will be quicker.
 Alternatively, it can be sent to your home address however you will then be responsible for taking the prescription to the dispenser (for example community pharmacy).
 If we send your prescription to your dispenser of choice, they will be responsible for delivering your products within a week of receiving your prescription.
 If you need a product urgently, we can help arrange this with your dispenser.